blog banner

 Juhi Maheshwari talks about her personal experience as a learner and how international educators can adapt their teaching style to ensure that all students in their classroom are being challenged.

-My experience in my schooling years Unfortunately, while I was growing up and studying at school, the philosophy of an IB school was very alien and far from my own reality.
-I studied at a school that followed a traditional Indian curriculum and unfortunately for me, everybody was obsessed with high scores, especially in Grades 10 and 12.
+Unfortunately, while I was growing up and studying at school, the philosophy of an IB school was very alien and far from my own reality.
+I studied at a school that followed a traditional Indian curriculum, and unfortunately for me, everybody was obsessed with high scores, especially in Grades 10 and 12.
 Children were judged by their scores, how you would do in life was determined by your scores and not by your skills.
-So if you wanted to get into a high paying or a blooming profession, all you needed was good scores.
-I for one was fortunately, or unfortunately, a moderate student.
+So if you wanted to get into a high-paying or blooming profession, all you needed was good scores.
+I, for one, was, fortunately or unfortunately, a moderate student.
 I never had exceptionally great scores, nor did I have very low scores.
-During those days the high scorers were more like the teacher’s favourites and were always given a lot of exposure and platforms to excel.
+During those days, the high scorers were more like the teacher’s favourites and were always given a lot of exposure and platforms to excel.
 They were encouraged to participate in curricular as well as co-curricular activities and were provided with any assistance that was required for them to excel.
-On the other end of the learning spectrum were students who were below par or who were academically weak.
-These learners were often provided with support in the form of time concessions during examinations, exemption from certain subjects and were also provided with extra remedial classes.

 Written by: Juhi Maheshwari